 So you’re using a WooCommerce plugin to add checkbox to checkout, or adding custom field in WooCommerce checkout page programmatically?
 If you’re looking for a guide to displaying these custom fields to WooCommerce emails, here’s the guide for you!

-As a premium user of YayMail, you can add custom fields dynamically by using the built-in shortcodes on your email editor toolbar.
+As a user of YayMail, you can add custom fields quickly by using the built-in shortcodes in your email editor.